hbowie/notenik-KB/Body.md

 Title:  Body

-Tags:   levels-outline.7 Field Labels and Types.4 The Basic Set of Fields
+Tags:   levels-outline.6 Field Labels and Types.4 The Basic Set of Fields

 Timestamp: 20210609165933

-Seq:    7.4.4
+Seq:    6.4.5

 Level:  4 - Subsection

 Body:

 The word `body` can be used as both a label and a type.

+The Body consists of the text of the Note, containing as many words as you like.

 A Collection must have one and only one field of type `body`, and it should be the *last* field within a Collection.